zeinabdastmozd/Mental-Workload-Classification-Neural-Networks/README.md

 ```
 # 🔵 1.
 Logistic Model From Scratch

-A key requirement of the coursework was to implement the **logistic model manually** rather than directly calling a pre-built logistic regression algorithm.
+A key matter was to implement the **logistic model manually** rather than directly calling a pre-built logistic regression algorithm.

 The logistic model was therefore implemented **from scratch**, with the main learning steps separated into individual functions.